|

 The application can also lock both the preferred width and height

-'s contents are truncated or padded as
+to specific values.
+The Item's contents are truncated or padded as

 necessary to honor this request.
 For Items containing text,